-Employees' guests and children are not normally allowed at work during your regularly scheduled hours or while you are working paid overtime.
+Employees' guests and children are not normally allowed at work during the employee's regularly scheduled hours or while the employee is working paid overtime.
 Employees should not bring their children to work when daycare or other supervision is not available.
-Both your work and your children require your full attention.
+Both the employees work and the employee's children require full attention.

-Special occasions may arise, however, when it is important for a member of your family or a friend to see you during office hours and this may be allowed at the principal's or department supervisor's discretion.
-Such occasions should occur rarely and should not distract others or interfere with your work duties and responsibilities.
+Special occasions may arise, however, when it is important for a member of the employee's family or a friend to see the employee during office hours and this may be allowed at the principal's or department supervisor's discretion.
+Such occasions should occur rarely and should not distract others or interfere with the employee's work duties and responsibilities.